Join 100,000+ using Download Monitor to

 After you add this, you can choose the download from the WordPress sidebar, along with a Download Monitor button template.
 This lets you customize how the download button will look on the front end:

 From here, you can preview your download link on the front end, and save your changes.

 A download link is something most users will insist on if they want to access a file on your site.
-Indeed, for e-commerce business, it’s going to be a non-negotiable element of your site.
+Indeed, for an e-commerce business, it’s going to be a non-negotiable element of your site.
 You offer the ability for users to control how and when they receive a file, while also giving them greater security.
-If you create a download link in WordPress, you can turn an insecure and inefficient site into a product powerhouse.
+If you create a download link in WordPress, you can turn an insecure and inefficient site into a productivity powerhouse.

 The native WordPress approach is fine for some situations, but it isn’t going to cut the mustard if you are serious about how you offer downloads to users.
 A plugin such as Download Monitor can help you in a number of ways.
-It provides a slick way to import and offer download links, and will give you transparency with how users interact with your downloads.
+It provides a slick way to import and offer download links and will give you transparency with how users interact with your downloads.